LvcioT/edu-pixel-art/README.md

 # edu-pixel-art
-print a pixel art image given a sequence of pixel
+iven a sequence of pixels, print a pixel art image g